 Note - When you bring a resource group that contains application resources online, the application is started.
 The data service start method waits until the application is running before exiting successfully.
 The determination of when the application is up and running is accomplished the same way the data service fault monitor determines that a data service is serving clients.
-Refer to the "Oracle Solaris Cluster Data Services Planning and Administration Guide " for more information about this process.
+Refer to the Planning and Administering Data Services for Oracle Solaris Cluster 4.4 for more information about this process.